-We recognize that some children have extra emotional and social needs that need to be developed and nurtured.
+We recognise that some children have extra emotional and social needs that need to be developed and nurtured.
 These needs can manifest themselves in a number of ways, including behavioural difficulties, anxiousness and will be addressed on an individual basis.

-Our designated TA for SEMH (social, emotional and mental health) works with a range of pupils for short periods of time or extended work depending on the requirements of the child.
 Parents are able to meet and discuss any concerns.
 Early intervention can mean that support is only required for a short period of time.